We're here to help you with your gardening tool needs.

 We've been producing hand-forged implements and selling garden tools since 1989.
-Seth Pauley, current owner of Red Pig Garden Tools, learned blacksmithing, tool-making, and the history and use of garden tools under founder Bob Denman's guidance and mentorship.
+Seth Pauley, the current owner of Red Pig Garden Tools, learned blacksmithing, tool-making, and the history and use of garden tools under founder and former owner Bob Denman's guidance and mentorship.
 Bob is a tool designer, inventor, and frequent writer on various gardening topics.
-Bob continues to mentor Seth, and their friendship and collaboration has grown steadily over the last few years.
-In the fall of 2017, Seth tool over the online store, the brand, and day-to-day production of tools.
-He supplies tools for the retail store run by Bob and Rita on their property.
-Bob and Rita are your contacts in the retail store.

-Over the next couple of years, expect to see an expanding range of Red Pig tools made available online, including variations of our tools in longer handles, some smaller tools, sets of tools commonly bought together, and special purpose tools that combine the legacy of Bob's creativity with Seth's ingenuity and interests.
+Over the next couple of years, expect to see an expanding range of Red Pig Garden Tools made available online, including variations of our tools in longer handles, some smaller tools, sets of tools commonly bought together, and special purpose tools that combine the legacy of Bob's creativity with Seth's ingenuity and interests.
 We'll also expand the educational and informational content on our website to try to share the expertise that visitors to the store or to one of the entertaining and hands-on talks that Bob, and now Seth, give about the history of garden tools, how to choose, care for and use tools, and more.

 More about Seth

 In addition to his creative pursuits, Seth followed an unconventional career path.
-He has founded or co-founded four other small businesses; taught creative writing and literature at Temple University in Philadelphia; co-founded a literary journal and reading series; written and edited for various arts and culture related publications; served on multiple school boards and committees, and spent many years helping small, family-owned American manufacturers of high quality products create remarkable online experiences for their customers.
+He has founded or co-founded four other small businesses; taught creative writing and literature at Temple University in Philadelphia; co-founded a literary journal and reading series; written and edited for various arts and culture-related publications; served on multiple school boards and committees, and spent many years helping small, family-owned American manufacturers of high-quality products create remarkable online experiences for their customers.
 Now, he takes all those acquired skills and puts them to use running Red Pig Garden Tools.